HauHe/OSeMBE/README.md

 - `plotly`

 ## Folder structure
+- Input data are stored as `datapackages` in the `input_data` folder
+- A modified OSeMOSYS model file is stored in the `model` folder

 ## Licensing
 - Data is released under the terms of a CC-BY-4.0 International License Agreement.